Shinkō Andreas Hagn

 I was born in 1964 in Upper Austria, am married to Sabine Hagn, we practice together, have two children and live in Vienna.

-In my opinion, every day presents the opportunity to integrate my Zen practice into the normal course of life in our Viennese Sangha.
+In my opinion, every day presents the opportunity to integrate my zen practice into the course of everyday life in our Viennese Sangha.

 My husband Andreas and I have two grown-up children and a grandson.

 I received lay ordination from Doryu Cappelli in the Sanshin lineage at Centro Anshin in September 2020.

 My Buddhist practice began in 2009 with the Triratna sangha in Berlin.
 I attended my first retreat in 2011 at Tushita Meditation Centre in Dharamsala.
 It was an intense experience that led me towards putting more effort into my practice.
 Shortly after the retreat, my living conditions changed considerably and for the next few years I continued practicing by myself.
 In 2015 I moved to Vienna and began practicing Qigong and various kinds of meditation techniques.
 Initiated by the arrival of many refugees in Austria during that time, I began to engage in voluntary work.
 I joined the local Interbeing sangha in 2017 and received the Five Mindfulness Trainings (lay precepts) in 2018.